 10 must-see places to visit in Haute Savoie

 What if the most beautiful adventure of the year awaited you in the heart of the French Alps?
-Imagine a land where every valley, every lake, every peak tells a millennial story.
+Imagine a land where every valley, every lake, every summit tells a millennial story.
 Welcome to Haute-Savoie, between flowered villages, medieval castles, natural parks and breathtaking panoramas.
-Here, the Aiguille du Midi grazes the sky, the Cirque du Fer-à-Cheval transports hikers to the foot of the snow-capped summits, and the town of Yvoire, perched on the shores of Léman, offers a journey out of time.
+Here, the aiguille du Midi touches the sky, the cirque du Fer-à-Cheval transports hikers to the foot of the snow-capped peaks, and the town of Yvoire, perched on the shores of Léman, offers a timeless journey.

-Do you dream of cultural walks, high-altitude hikes, Savoyard gastronomy, beaches by the water or alpine resorts lively in winter and summer?
-This guide takes you to discover the most beautiful sites of the region: Annecy, Chamonix, La Clusaz, Sixt-Fer-à-Cheval, or even the castle of Menthon-Saint-Bernard… so many jewels not to be missed.
+Do you dream of cultural walks, high-altitude hikes, Savoyard gastronomy, beaches by the water or lively alpine resorts buzzing in winter and summer?
+This guide takes you to discover the most beautiful sites in the region: Annecy, Chamonix, la Clusaz, Sixt-Fer-à-Cheval or even the castle of Menthon-Saint-Bernard… so many jewels that would be a shame to miss.

-We offer you our selection of the 10 must-see sites to visit in Haute Savoie, as well as a few “bonus” must-see sites, a little less known but just as interesting.
+We offer you our selection of the 10 must-visit sites in Haute-Savoie, as well as a few “bonus” must-visit sites, a little less known but equally interesting.

 Lake Annecy :

-It is truly one of the most essential places in Haute Savoie.
-This natural site is the second glacial-origin lake in France after Lake Bourget in Savoie.
-It is situated at 445m altitude and has an area of about 27 km².
-For cycling enthusiasts, a 33 km bike path called “the Green Way of Lake Annecy,” located on the west bank of the lake, allows you to enjoy a pleasant time near the lake and then discover the city of Annecy.
+This is truly one of the most unmissable places in Haute-Savoie.
+This natural site is the second glacial lake in France after Lake Bourget in Savoie.
+It is located at 445m altitude and covers an area of about 27 km².
+For cycling enthusiasts, a 33 km-long bike path called “the Greenway of Lake Annecy”, located on the west bank of the lake, allows you to have a pleasant time near the lake, then to discover the city of Annecy.

-Of course, a visit to Haute-Savoie involves visiting the old town of Annecy.
-Wander through the alleys of the old town, perhaps with a visit to the Annecy Castle.
-Annecy offers several aspects to discover: a medieval aspect with its old town and castle, its alleys and bridges.
-And a romantic aspect with its famous Pont des Amours which connects the Jardins de l’Europe to the esplanade of the Pâquier, favorite walking spots for residents and visitors alike.
+Of course, a visit to Haute-Savoie involves a visit to the old town of Annecy.
+Stroll through the alleys of the old town, perhaps with a visit to the Annecy Castle.
+Annecy offers several aspects to discover: a medieval aspect for its old town and castle, its alleys and bridges.
+And a romantic side with its famous Lovers’ Bridge linking the Jardins de l’Europe to the esplanade du Pâquier, favorite walking spots for locals and visitors alike.

 Old town of Annecy and its canals

-Note that driving and parking in the old town by car has become extremely complicated.
-Plan to arrive early if you want to find a nearby parking spot (such as the town hall parking or Place de la Tournette).
+Be aware, driving and parking in the old town have become extremely complicated.
+Plan to come early if you want to find a parking spot nearby (city hall parking or Place de la Tournette, for example).

 Best season to visit Annecy and Lake Annecy

-• Spring: the best time to cycle around the lake without the crowd.
+• Spring: the best time to pedal around the lake without the crowds.
 Cherry trees and flowering trees beautify the shores and gardens.

-• Summer: swimming, paddleboarding, family beaches, and cruises aboard the green boats.
-It’s the high season, but also the liveliest.
+• Summer: swimming, paddleboarding, family beaches and cruises aboard green boats.
+It’s the high season but also the busiest.

-• Winter: ideal for a walk by the lake under the morning mist, or to combine a visit to Annecy with skiing in nearby resorts like Le Semnoz.
+• Winter: ideal for a walk by the lake in the morning mist, or to combine a visit to Annecy with skiing in nearby resorts like Le Semnoz.

 Chamonix :

-The unmissable capital of mountaineering, Chamonix Mont Blanc is a place you must visit.
-This town of Chamonix-Mont-Blanc comprises sixteen villages or hamlets: le Tour, Montroc, le Planet, Argentière, les Chosalets, le Lavancher, les Tines, les Bois, les Praz de Chamonix, Chamonix-Mont-Blanc, les Pècles, les Mouilles, les Barrats, les Pélerins, les Gaillands, les Bossons.
-Nestled between the mountain ranges of the Aiguilles Rouges and the Mont Blanc, Chamonix shares with Saint-Gervais-les-Bains the record for the highest altitude municipality in France and Western Europe, thanks to the presence of the Mont Blanc summit at 4810m.
-Chamonix is highly (too) popular with mountaineering enthusiasts and mountain sports lovers in general, which is starting to cause overcrowding issues, notably on the normal route to Mont Blanc.
+Capital of mountaineering, Chamonix Mont Blanc is a must-visit place.
+This town of Chamonix-Mont-Blanc includes sixteen villages or hamlets: le Tour, Montroc, le Planet, Argentière, les Chosalets, le Lavancher, les Tines, les Bois, les Praz de Chamonix, Chamonix-Mont-Blanc, les Pècles, les Mouilles, les Barrats, les Pélerins, les Gaillands, les Bossons.
+Nestled between the mountain massifs of the Aiguilles Rouges and the Mont Blanc, Chamonix shares with Saint-Gervais-les-Bains the record for the municipality with the highest altitude in France and Western Europe, thanks to the presence of Mont Blanc’s summit at 4810m.
+Chamonix is very (too) popular with mountaineering enthusiasts and mountain sports lovers in general, which is starting to cause overcrowding issues, especially on the normal route up Mont Blanc.

 Best season to visit Chamonix and Mont Blanc